A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Rent a board from Desert Paddleboards in Northeast Mesa.
 Then, drive your rental car to Granite Reef recreational site where you’ll start by paddling along the Salt River and slowly head upstream.
 Desert Paddleboards also offers private paddleboard lessons.
 Don’t forget a towel and change of clothes.

 Rent a kayak from Redline Rentals & Sales and have your waterproof camera ready to capture photos of wild horses as you gently paddle along the Lower Salt River.
 These majestic and gentle creatures wander freely in the surrounding Tonto National Forest and often stop for a drink at a nearby stream.
 You may also see river otters, deer and foxes.
 Redline rents single or tandem kayaks, canoes, and paddleboards.

-For a delicious and healthy Saturday morning brunch, head to The Nile Coffee Shop for a breakfast burrito with quinoa, potato and avocado.
-The shop serves tasty plant-based versions of your favourites including mac and cheese with sourdough crouton crumbles, a Philly ‘cheese steak’ and a Texas ranger sandwich with buffalo “chicken”, provolone, mixed greens and ranch dressing.
+For a delicious and healthy Saturday morning brunch, head to The Nile Coffee Shop for an avocado bagel with tomato, cream cheese and sprouts.
+The shop serves tasty plant-based versions of your favourites including mac and cheese with black bean chilli and a Texas ranger sandwich with buffalo “chicken”, provolone, mixed greens and ranch dressing.
 Save room for a cappuccino and check out the historic onsite Nile Theater after your meal.